Birth - Age 3 Math

 Mathematical learning in the early years relies on children's opportunities to describe and explore the relationship of objects and materials.
 Children's knowledge and understanding of mathematics is built through active manipulation where children use their senses to build concept knowledge in the areas of numbers and operations, patterns, algebra, geometry, measurement, and comparison.

 Caregivers can facilitate mathematical learning when they encourage children to problem solve, reason, communicate, connect and represent.
-When engaged in manipulative mathematical activities, children better understand the world around them, begin able to use number concepts to communicate their own thoughts and ideas which means they are beginning to think and reason.
+When engaged in manipulative mathematical activities, children better understand the world around them and begin to use number concepts to communicate their own thoughts and ideas, which means they are beginning to think and reason.